 With masses of attractive flowers, Impatiens plants and species are again a popular plant for hanging baskets and containers, they love dappled shade and make an excellent plant for a patio.

-Impatiens are a tender perennial that requires a shady position to do its best.
+Impatiens are a tender perennial that require a shady position to do its best.
 They are often grown in pots or baskets and are popular for the flowers which seem to last forever.
 Keep plants well watered, they do not like to dry out.

 Flowering period is long, from spring right through until the end of summer, longer in warmer climates.